chp-legacy/chainpoint-node/README.md

 The minimum hardware requirements for running a Node are relatively low.
-The following would be suitable minimums for a Node expecting relatively light traffic:
+The following would be suitable minimums for a Node:

-- `>= 1GB RAM`
+- `>= 2GB RAM`
-- `1 CPU Core`
+- `2 CPU Core`
 - `20GB Hard Disk or SSD`
 - `Public IPv4 address`

-Running a Node on a server with less than 1GB of RAM has been [known to cause issues](https://github.com/chainpoint/chainpoint-node-src).
+Running a Node on a server with 1GB of RAM or less has been [known to cause issues](https://github.com/chainpoint/chainpoint-node/wiki/Frequently-Asked-Questions#operating-and-monitoring-a-node).

 If you are expecting larger volumes of hashes to be sent to your server its recommended that you scale-up the system resources by adding more RAM and CPU cores.
 Alternatively, you can scale-out horizontally by running more Nodes.
-The disk storage needs of a Node are relatively small.
+The disk storage and CPU needs of a Node are relatively small, RAM is the first suggested upgrade.

-It is not currently supported to run multiple Nodes on a single physical host.
+It is not supported to run multiple instances of the Node software on a single physical host.

 #### Operating System

-The software has been tested on the following operating systems:
+The software has been tested and is supported on the following operating systems:

 * `Ubuntu 16.04 LTS`
-* `macOS Version 10.12.6`
+* `macOS Version 10.12.6+`

 It will likely run on other operating systems that support Docker and Docker Compose, but support is not currently provided for those.

 #### Docker & Docker Compose